All Questions

 How can I get my medications without leaving my home?

-- Ask your pharmacy if they offer store delivery during this emergency period.
+- Ask your pharmacy if they offer store delivery.

 How do I sign up for mail order?